S^2-Transformer for Mask-Aware Hyperspectral Image Reconstruction: Abstract

 \section{Abstract}

-The technology of hyperspectral imaging (HSI) records the visual information upon long-range-distributed spectral wavelengths.
-A representative hyperspectral image acquisition procedure conducts a 3D-to-2D encoding by the coded aperture snapshot spectral imager (CASSI) and requires a software decoder for the 3D signal reconstruction.
-By observing this physical encoding procedure, two major challenges stand in the way of a high-fidelity reconstruction. ($i$) To obtain 2D measurements, CASSI dislocates multiple channels by disperser-titling and squeezes them onto the same spatial region, yielding an \textit{entangled data loss}. ($ii$) The physical coded aperture (mask) leads to a \textit{masked data loss} by selectively blocking the pixel-wise light exposure.
-To tackle these challenges, we propose a spatial-spectral ($S^2$-) Transformer network with a mask-aware learning strategy.
-First, we simultaneously leverage spatial and spectral attention modeling to disentangle the blended information in the 2D measurement along both two dimensions.
-A series of Transformer structures are systematically designed to fully investigate the spatial and spectral informative properties of the hyperspectral data.
-Second, the masked pixels will induce higher prediction difficulty and should be treated differently from unmasked ones.
-Thereby, we adaptively prioritize the loss penalty attributing to the mask structure by inferring the pixel-wise reconstruction difficulty upon the mask-encoded prediction.
-We theoretically discusses the distinct convergence tendencies between masked/unmasked regions of the proposed learning strategy.
-Extensive experiments demonstrates that the proposed method achieves superior reconstruction performance compared with state-of-the-art Transformer-based networks.
-Additionally, we empirically elaborate the behaviour of spatial and spectral attentions under the proposed architecture, and comprehensively examine the impact of the mask-aware learning, both of which advances the physics-driven deep network design for the HSI reconstruction.
-Code and pre-trained models are available at \url{https://github.com/Jiamian-Wang/S2-transformer-HSI}.
+Snapshot compressive imaging (SCI) surges as a novel way of capturing hyperspectral images.
+It operates an optical encoder to compress the 3D data into a 2D measurement and adopts a software decoder for the signal reconstruction.
+Recently, a representative SCI set-up of coded aperture snapshot compressive imager (CASSI) with Transformer reconstruction backend remarks high-fidelity sensing performance.
+However, dominant spatial and spectral attention designs show limitations in hyperspectral modeling.
+The spatial attention values describe the inter-pixel correlation but overlook the across-spectra variation within each pixel.
+The spectral attention size is unscalable to the token spatial size and thus bottlenecks information allocation.
+Besides, CASSI entangles the spatial and spectral information into a 2D measurement, placing a barrier for information disentanglement and modeling.
+In addition, CASSI blocks the light with a physical binary mask, yielding the masked data loss.
+To tackle above challenges, we propose a spatial-spectral ($S^2$-) Transformer implemented by a paralleled attention design and a mask-aware learning strategy. {Firstly, we systematically explore pros and cons of different spatial (-spectral) attention designs}, based on which we find performing both attentions in parallel well disentangles and models the blended information.
+Secondly, the masked pixels induce higher prediction difficulty and should be treated differently from unmasked ones.
+We adaptively prioritize the loss penalty attributing to the mask structure by referring to the mask-encoded prediction as an uncertainty estimator.
+We theoretically discuss the distinct convergence tendencies between masked/unmasked regions of the proposed learning strategy. {Extensive experiments demonstrate that on average, the results of the proposed method are superior over the state-of-the-art methods.} We empirically visualize and reason the behaviour of spatial and spectral attentions, and comprehensively examine the impact of the mask-aware learning, both of which advances the physics-driven deep network design for the reconstruction with CASSI.
+Code is available at \url{https://github.com/Jiamian-Wang/S2-transformer-HSI}.

 }